jouellnyc/micropython_ethernet/README.md

 You can try DHCP if you connect one of them up to a LAN w/a DHCP server.

-*IMPORTANT:* You'll likeley need at least a 12 inch Ethernet cable.
+*IMPORTANT:* You'll likely need at least a 12 inch Ethernet cable.

 ## Full Micropython Example